Paleo Diet – Eat Like a Caveman to Lose Weight - 26 Things You Need to Know

 The Paleo diet recipes are designed to be filling, flavorful and healthy.
 Dieters may mix and match ingredients on the Paleo diet food list to come up with hundreds of meals.
 Even the Paleo diet desserts will satisfy your sweet tooth.

-In most cases, recipes only need no more than five ingredients.
+In most cases, recipes need no more than five ingredients.
 They are simple and very quick to put together.
 Try scrumptious recipes like tuna avocado lettuce wraps, balsamic green bean salad, Paleo pumpkin muffins and coconut cupcakes with chocolate frosting.

 Paleo Diet Sample Recipe